Every once in a while, we may be tempted to procrastinate.

 We are all so busy that we tend to move from one project to the next without taking time to celebrate our victories.
 You can celebrate by going to the movies, buying a book, having dinner with friends, whatever it is that acknowledges that YOU DID IT!

 Celebrating your victories will help you the next time you have a challenge and are tempted to procrastinate.
-You will remember how you how you completed that project or reached that goal.
+You will remember how you completed that project or reached that goal.

 You could even set up your celebration in advance as a deadline.
 Meaning you must have this project done by such and such a date because you’ve already scheduled your weekend away as a reward.